 According to Gartner the IoT includes the devices (hardware), embedded software, communications services and information services such as geolocation associated with the things.
 Gartner refers to the companies that provide the hardware, software and services as IoT suppliers.
 Gartner said that IoT product and service suppliers will generate incremental revenue of about $309 billion, mostly in services.

 The economic value-add which represents the aggregate benefits that businesses derive through the sale and usage of IoT will reach $1.9 trillion across all sectors in 2020.
 The verticals that are leading the adoption of IoT are manufacturing (15 %), healthcare (15 %) and insurance (11 %).
 The IoT includes sector-specific technology such as automated manufacturing systems and more generic technology such as "smart building" technologies.

-A new study by Cisco of the Internet of Things (Cisco calls it the Internet of Everything) estimated that it represenst a $19 trillion global opportunity over the next decade.
-Of that $4.6 trillion is available to public-sector organizations through cost savings, increased productivity, new revenues and improved citizen experiences.
+A recent study by Cisco of the Internet of Things (Cisco calls it the Internet of Everything) estimated that it represents a $19 trillion global opportunity over the next decade.